What is Hydrotherapy?

 Source: Harry’s Hydro version of HACP definition

 Hydrotherapy is exercise and stimulation in a specialised facility where the water is significantly warmer than in a swimming pool and, most importantly, the surrounding air temperature is also very warm.
 The temperature is kept at 34.5C.
 These temperatures mean the pool is not appropriate for intense physical activity for endurance or aerobic conditioning.

-The size of the pool will be 6.7 metres by 4.5 metres which allows up to five users to float horizontally at the same time with carers standing.
+The size of the pool is 6.7 metres by 4.5 metres which allows up to six users to float horizontally at the same time with carers standing.

 Hydrotherapy IS NOT swimming nor is this a swimming pool.

 Today the ever increasing popularity and value of hydrotherapy is highlighted by an upsurge in research into many different aspects of water, the physiology of exercise in water and so on.
 (Margaret Reid Campion 1997)

 1. The big difference versus land based physiotherapy is the elimination of pain.

 The warm water, high air temperature and relief of bodyweight combine to deliver this.
 For many disabled people, who frequently live with pain all the time, their first session in a hydrotherapy pool can be their first time without pain.
 Free from callipers, pain and gravity, users manage to move in ways that they cannot on land.
 Their exercises become more intensive and new movements are learned.
 These can be transferred to their everyday lives.